AlexisxCapto/Capto-My-Certification-Robot/README.md

-# RobotSpareBin intranet robot - starter files
+# Captor

-This robot is the starting point of Robocorp's [Beginners' course](https://robocorp.com/docs/courses/beginners-course).
+This robot is the result of Robocorp's [Certificate level II: Build a robot](https://robocorp.com/docs/courses/build-a-robot#robocorp-automation-stack).

-You can also check out the `robotsparebin-complete` robot for the finished version of the robot.

 Click the link below to get to the code: